Kosovo War: War begins

 In early April, Serbia arranged for a referendum on the issue of foreign interference in Kosovo.
 Serbian voters decisively rejected foreign interference in the crisis.
 Meanwhile, the KLA claimed much of the area in and around Deçan and ran a territory based in the village of Glodjane, encompassing its surroundings.

+On 21 April 1998, Yugoslav forces started shelling the village of Baballoq.
+The KLA, composed of 140 volunteers from the village and other KLA soldiers set up a defensive line which stopped the Yugoslav advance.
+The fighting lasted until August 1998 and started the Frontal War in the Dukagjini region.

 On 31 May 1998, the Yugoslav army and the Serb Ministry of the Interior police began an operation to clear the border of the KLA.
 NATO's response to this offensive was mid-June's Operation Determined Falcon, a NATO show of force over the Yugoslav borders.

 During this time, Yugoslav President Milošević reached an arrangement with Boris Yeltsin of Russia to stop offensive operations and prepare for talks with the Albanians, who refused to talk to the Serbian side throughout the crisis, but would talk with the Yugoslav government.
-In fact, the only meeting between Milošević and Ibrahim Rugova happened on 15 May in Belgrade, two days after Richard Holbrooke announced that it would take place.
+In fact, the only meeting between Milošević and Ibrahim Rugova happened on 15 May in Belgrade, two days after the special presidential envoy Richard Holbrooke announced that it would take place.
 Holbrooke threatened Milošević that if he did not obey, "what's left of your country will implode".
 A month later, Holbrooke visited the border areas affected by the fighting in early June, where he was famously photographed with the KLA.
 The publication of these images sent a signal to the KLA, its supporters and sympathisers, and to observers in general, that the US was decisively backing the KLA and the Albanian population in Kosovo.

 The Yeltsin agreement required Milošević to allow international representatives to set up a mission in Kosovo to monitor the situation there.
 The Kosovo Diplomatic Observer Mission (KDOM) began operations in early July 1998.
 The US government welcomed this part of the agreement, but denounced the initiative's call for a mutual cease fire.
 Rather, the US demanded that the Serbian-Yugoslavian side should cease fire "without linkage ... to a cessation in terrorist activities".